-Even some of the shot scenes that hit the floor are telling.
+Even some of the deleted scenes are telling.
 At one point in a cut scene, Doc Brown pulls a Playboy out of the suitcase he packed that was in the Delorean.
 That scene was cut, likely because they wanted the movie to be as kid friendly as possible and so we as an audience wouldn't feel weird about Doc Brown.
 And what would it have added except a laugh for half the audience?
 Nothing.
-So it hit the floor.
+So, it hit the floor.

 If only writers and directors weren't so precious with their films today.
 Today, they'd probably throw five more Playboys in the scene and give him a two pack a day smoking habit just to make it feel edgy.
 But there's something endearing about the cleanliness of the film that contributes to its classic status.
 Charming, even.
 It's safe, it's fun.
 We can cheer for the good guys all the way because they're genuinely good guys, not just our protagonists.

 Something else kind of magical happened.
 For the first time, ever, I identified with the characters of George and Lorraine.
 My entire life, I've always seen myself as a Marty or a Jennifer.
-But this time, Jake and I even found ourselves a little choked up at the arc of the parents.
-George McFly is an aspiring writer (ding), trying to find a way to build a life doing what he loves (ding), and eventually learns that all it takes is some confidence in yourself and the ability to stand against resistance time and again (ding) to end up as a successful writer with a happy life.
+George McFly is an aspiring writer (ding), trying to find a way to build a life doing what he loves (ding), and eventually learns that all it takes is some confidence in yourself and the ability to stand against resistance time and again (ding, ding, ding) to end up as a successful writer with a happy life.

 After the movie, it was time for the meet and greets.

 For the record, I went in to shake Lloyd's hand and he pulled me that close.
 So I was still being a good non-psycho fan at the time even if it doesn't look like it.